dvrpc/BFR_Tracking/README.md

 ## Running scripts

-To run any of the scripts in this repo, activate the conda environment and then run the command `python PATH/TO/FILE.py`
+To run any of the scripts in this repo, activate the conda environment and then run the `python` command followed by the path to the file.
 For example:

 ```
 conda activate bfr_tracking